-Ellips & Elisam take grading technology of dates to the next level with deep learning
+Ellips & Elisam take dates grading technology to the next level with deep learning

 Traditionally, when dates were brought from the fields to be packed, they first got separated into 4 groups: too wet, too dry, good level of moisture and culls.
 The dates that were good to pack were sent to the grading facility where they were sorted and packed based on size and quality.
 The dates that were too wet or too dry were sent into (de)hydration facilities and up until a year ago, this primary process was done manually all over the world, sometimes occupying hundreds of people.